 Update (2017.11.27): I reinstalled my R9 270 yesterday, because GTS450 was a little blurry and I had gotten used to how well 270 performed in Guild Wars 2.
-The fan noise is considerable and annoying, so I may replace the fans at some point.
+The fan noise is considerably and annoying, but whatever I guess…

 A few years ago now I bought a “refurbished” graphics card from Newegg.ca for a good price.
 It was a current model (AMD R9 270 2GB, made by MSI) at the time, so more than likely it was new and simply returned, though it did come in a plain white box.
 Anyhow, when I fired it up for the first time I instantly knew why someone had sent it back…